 Operations and Maintenance Best Practices: A Guide to Achieving Operational Efficiency.
 Prepared by Pacific Northwest National Laboratory for the Federal Energy Management Program U.S. Department of Energy.
 Read more from the DOE: https://www.energy.gov/sites/prod/files/2013/10/f3/omguide_complete.pdf

 Along with the building emissions law, the City Council passed Local Law 96 to establish a loan program called Property Assessed Clean Energy (PACE) financing.
 PACE loans fund energy efficiency and renewable energy projects.
 They have low (or no) upfront cost, low interest rates and longer terms, and they are repaid through a building’s property tax bill.

 NYC’s PACE program is sponsored by the Mayor’s Office of Sustainability (MOS) and administered by the New York City Energy Efficiency Corporation (NYCEEC) and the New York City Department of Finance.
 Read more about the PACE program, including eligibility and terms, on the NYCEEC website.

 In addition to energy efficiency, the law provides some flexibility for buildings to comply with any of the following:

-- Achieving some or all of the required reductions by purchasing credits for renewable energy generated in NYC or feeding directly into the NYC grid;
+- Achieving some or all of the required reductions by purchasing credits for renewable energy generated in NYC or directly sinking into the NYC grid;

-- Deducting up to 10 percent of the annual emissions limit for 2024-2029 by purchasing greenhouse gas offsets (details to be determined by rule, but typically includes measures like credits for planting trees); and
+- Deducting up to 10 percent of the annual emissions limit by purchasing greenhouse gas offsets (details to be determined by rule, but typically includes measures like credits for planting trees); and

 - Building carbon trading, where buildings that surpass the goal can sell to buildings that cannot.
 The city is required to study and recommend a program by 2021.